Read Time : 8 Minutes

 Stage Two: Making single crystal silicon Solar cells are made from silicon boules.
 These are polycrystalline structures that have the atomic structure of a single crystal.
 The most commonly used method for the creation of the boule is known as the Czochralski method.
 During this process, a seed crystal of silicon is dipped into melted polycrystalline silicon.
 As the seed crystal is withdrawn, it is rotated, which means a cylindrical ingot, which is the boule, of silicon, is formed.
 The ingot is completely pure, as all impurities are left in the liquid.

 Stage Three: Making silicon wafers Silicon wafers from the boule are sliced individually using a circular saw, the inner diameter of which cuts into the rod.
 A diamond saw is best for slicing, producing a cut that is as wide as the wafer.
-Around one-half of the silicon is lost from the boule to the finished circular wafer, although more can be lost is the wafer is cut into a rectangular or hexagonal shape.
+Around one-half of the silicon is lost from the boule to the finished circular wafer, although more can be lost if the wafer is cut into a rectangular or hexagonal shape.
 These shapes are sometimes used in solar cells because they can be fitted together perfectly, utilising all of the available space on the surface of the solar cell.
 Next, the wafers are polished to remove any saw marks, although some manufacturers have chosen to leave these marks as it has been found that rougher cells may absorb light more effectively.

 Stage Four: Doping The most recent form of doping (also known as adding impurities to the silicon wafers) silicon with phosphorous is using a small particle accelerator to ‘shoot’ the phosphorous ions into the ingot.
 By controlling the speed of the ions, it becomes possible to control the depth of penetration.
 However, this new process has not yet been fully accepted.
 The traditional method tends to involve the introduction of a small amount of boron during the previous stage.